 Advent devotionals for kids

 Most of the following devotionals are geared toward younger children.
 They will definitely need your guidance as you go through each one.
-Advent devotionals are such a great way to foster discussion on why we celebrate Christmas.
+Advent devotionals are such a great way to foster discussion on why we celebrate Christmas and what the first Christmas was all about.

 The Advent Storybook: 25 Bible Stories Showing Why Jesus Came by Laura Richie.
 With beautiful illustrations, this advent storybook will show how God kept His promises to rescue us . . . through Jesus.
 There is also a discussion question after each story to get your little ones thinking.

 The Shepherd on the Search: A 25-Day Family Devotional (Discover the Joy of Finding Christ in Christmas) by Josh Helms is a fun and interactive Christmas journey for you and your children as you follow along with your very own shepherd.
 There are activities, discussion questions, Scriptures, and guided family prayers to bring you along on this Christmas journey.
-This would make a great Christmas tradition.
+This would make a great Christmas tradition leading up to Jesus’ birth celebration.

 Christmas Joy for Kids: A Devotional by Mel Lawrenz is perfect for younger children.
 With short devotionals that focus on one word, your children will get the perfect picture of what different things about Christmas mean.
 There is even an adult version for you to follow along.